DoDAO-io/stable-coins-course/generated/questions/usdt.md

 ##### How is USDT meant to be backed according to Tether Limited?

 - [ ]  1:1 by a basket of commodities such as gold and oil
-- [x]  1:1 by the stable asset, typically held in the form of US Treasury bills
+- [x]  1:1 by the liquid stable asset, like assets in the form is USD case or in the form of US Treasury bills
 - [ ]  1:1 by a basket of cryptocurrencies such as Bitcoin and Ethereum
 - [ ]  1:1 by a basket of fiat currencies such as the US dollar, Euro, and Japanese yen